 Consider the following quantum circuit and its q-sphere:

 You can select, hold, and drag to rotate the q-sphere.
 To return the q-sphere to its default orientation, select the rewind-arrow button to the top right of the q-sphere.

 It is important to highlight that the q-sphere is not the same as the Bloch sphere, even for a single qubit.
-Indeed, like the phase disk, the Bloch sphere gives a local view of the statevector, where each qubit is viewed on its own.
-This is important for, among other things, understanding how noise affects qubits, and what the bipartite entanglement is between the qubit of interest and the remaining .
-This is why the reduced purity, being a measure of entanglement, is included in the phase disk visualization.
-However, when trying to understand how registers of qubits (multi-qubit states) behave upon the application of quantum circuits, it is more insightful to take a global view and look at the statevector in its entirety.
-The q-sphere provides a visual representation of the statevector, and thus this global viewpoint.
+Indeed, like the phase disk, the Bloch sphere gives a local view of the quantum state, where each qubit is viewed on its own.
+When trying to understand how registers of qubits (multi-qubit states) behave upon the application of quantum circuits, it is more insightful to take a global view and look at the quantum state in its entirety.
+The q-sphere provides a visual representation of the quantum state, and thus this global viewpoint.
 Therefore, when exploring quantum applications and algorithms on small numbers of qubits, the q-sphere should be the primary visualization method.

-This view visualizes the statevector as a histogram.
+It is common to call the quantum amplitude.
+This view visualizes the quantum amplitudes as a bar graph.
 The horizontal axis labels the computational basis states.
-The vertical axis measures the magnitude of the amplitudes associated with each computational basis state.
-The color of each bar represents the phase angle of each amplitude.
+The vertical axis measures the magnitude of the amplitudes () associated with each computational basis state.
+The color of each bar represents the quantum phase ().

 Consider the following quantum circuit and its statevector view:

-The circuit puts a qubit in the state .
-The computational basis states are and .
-The magnitudes of the amplitudes are both .
-The phases of the amplitudes are and for and , respectively.
+The circuit puts the two qubits into the state .
+The computational basis states are , , , and .
+The magnitudes of the amplitudes are , and the quantum phases with respect to the ground state are for and , and for .